micro-ROS/micro-ROS.github.io/_docs/concepts/benchmarking/index.md

  * Provide a list of functions that are handled.
  * Provide snippets codes that will be added for benchmarking.
  * Provide list of patches and/or patch code
- * Optional provide an end script to run andi execute the benchmarks
+ * Optional provide an end script to run and execute the benchmarks

 ## Shadow Builder